still-coding/flask_api/README.md

 # flask_api

-A tiny Flask REST API for key-value storage with NO DB.
+A tiny Flask REST API for key-value storage. **No DB branch**.

+You can switch between branches to change key-value storage flavour.

 ## Quick start